 September 2009 Ben arrived with the graft team of 18 from Ascension to join the existing congregation.
 St Paul’s 11am congregation has since grown from an average Sunday attendance of 28, to 60, with about 90 adults and 35 children now part of the 11am congregation.
 In October 2016 we started a Messy Church at the community centre.
 Our Monthly Messy Church congregation averages 55 each month, with 38 adults and 52 children part of our Messy church congregation.

 This is thanks to God, first and foremost, and the willingness of both old and new members to work and pray together in order to love God, love each other and love Brixton.

 Vibrant Community Groups are now up and running, each having an upward, inward and outward focus.
 Many have food, prayer, Bible Study, singing and social events.
-Some are in the daytime and some are in the evening speak to Ben to find out how you can join one.
+Some are in the daytime and some are in the evening.

 We have also started a toddlers’ play group in our community centre, based on the Blenheim Gardens Estate.